organicmaps/organicmaps.github.io/content/faq/android-02-fdroid/index.md

 ---
-title: What's the difference between F-Droid and Google Play versions of tha app?
+title: What's the difference between F-Droid and Google Play versions of the app?
+slug: What's the difference between F-Droid and Google Play versions of the app?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: